prologic/timebox/README.md

 4. The Command Handler raises New Events in order to reproduce the intended final state of the object graph.

 5. (Optional) The Command Handler applies those Events to the graph, and performs a final integrity check.
-If the integrity check fails, a non-recoverable exception occurs.
-This would be considered a programmer error. **Go To 7**
+If the integrity check fails, a non-recoverable exception occurs. **Go To 7**

 6. Command Handler attempts to write the newly generated Events to the Store.